equinix/metal-cli/docs/packet_capacity.md

 * [packet](packet.md)	 - Command line interface for Equinix Metal
 * [packet capacity check](packet_capacity_check.md)	 - Validates if a deploy can be fulfilled.
-* [packet capacity get](packet_capacity_get.md)	 - Returns a list of facilities and plans with their current capacity.
+* [packet capacity get](packet_capacity_get.md)	 - Returns a list of facilities or metros and plans with their current capacity.